SERankingCoupon/discount/README.md

 [![Discount button](https://github.com/user-attachments/assets/2db59507-2079-4439-846e-f1059d22dd36)](https://seranking.com/?ga=4268354&source=link)

-## 25% Off for First-Time Subscribers
+## SE Ranking Discount: 25% Off for First-Time Subscribers

 First-time subscribers can get a **25% discount on any SE Ranking plan**.
 Just enter the promo code SERANK25 at checkout.
 This offer is valid until April 30, 2025, and applies to Essential, Pro, and Business plans.

 [![Discount button](https://github.com/user-attachments/assets/2db59507-2079-4439-846e-f1059d22dd36)](https://seranking.com/?ga=4268354&source=link)

-## Get 15% Off SE Ranking Monthly Plan
+## SE Ranking Coupon - Get 15% Off On Monthly Plan

 You can **get 15% off your first monthly payment** with this coupon.
 It only works on your first bill, so if you want bigger savings, go for an annual plan instead.

 [![Discount button](https://github.com/user-attachments/assets/2db59507-2079-4439-846e-f1059d22dd36)](https://seranking.com/?ga=4268354&source=link)

-## Special 35% Off SE Ranking – Best Deal
+## SE Ranking Promo Code - Special 35% Off

 Get a 35% discount on SE Ranking annual plans by applying the special coupon code.
 This is one of the best offers available — perfect for long-term savings.